Double Degrees in Medicine

 Up to 5 additional places will be offered each year to applicants who identify as Aboriginal or Torres Strait Islander people in the following double degrees in medicine:

 - Bachelor of Medical Science / Doctor of Medicine

 - Bachelor of Science (Advanced) / Doctor of Medicine

-The combination of an undergraduate degree with medicine offers the opportunity to study subjects from other faculties (including the Business School, Engineering and Information Technologies, the Conservatorium of Music and Sydney College of the Arts).
+The combination of an undergraduate degree with medicine offers the opportunity to study subjects from other faculties (including the Business School, the Conservatorium of Music and the Faculties of Science and Arts and Social Sciences).